zeroknowledgediscovery/zedwiki/group meeting/digital twin definition.md

-# what is a digital twin
+# What is a digital twin?

 + how is it different from a model